-Over 95,000 people in Ontario live with epilepsy, with 6000 new cases diagnosed every year.
+Approximately 100,000 people in Ontario live with epilepsy, with 6000 new cases diagnosed every year.
 Annually there are over 20,000 visits to Ontario’s Emergency Departments by people with epilepsy following seizures, over 50% of which are likely unnecessary.
-As Ontario moves to prepare for potential future waves of the COVID-19 pandemic, now is the time to ensure that avoidable hospital visits are not straining capacity during a public health emergency.
+As Ontario moves to address the hospital procedures backlog caused by COVID-19 now is the time to ensure that avoidable hospital visits are not straining capacity.

 Ontario’s 14 Community Epilepsy Agencies provide education and support programs that improve quality of life for people living epilepsy and the families.
 A key component of these education programs is reducing unnecessary Emergency Department visits by training people with epilepsy, and those around them, on when a seizure is (and is not) a medical emergency.
 Epilepsy education programs have been shown to significantly reduce the number of Emergency Department visits, as well as the number and length of inpatient admissions from the ED, reducing healthcare costs.